There is an option now on your profile page

 Beckett: Now you mention it, he looked terrified.
 All this time, I thought he was scared of me.

-- Then played with further in the episode Punked, when Castle doesn't realize Alexis has brought a boy home, and walks in waving a very large antique revolver.
+- Then played with further in the episode "Punked", when Castle does it by accident.
+He doesn't realize Alexis's friend Ashley is a boy, and walks in waving a very large antique revolver.
 The boy is, understandably, rather disconcerted.

 - In one episode of Just The Ten Of Us, Wendy recruits a ringer to pass her father's "dinner test", then drive her to meet her real date.
 All the sisters want to actually date the ringer, as he is played by a young, charming Matthew Perry.